Dialect-ICASSP/AblationStudy-Details/README.md

 #### As part of an ablation study, we evaluated the Whisper model's performance on Kannada language data using 5-fold cross-validation to ensure that the model is not overfitting.
 The classification reports for all five folds, along with their average, are presented in the table below.

 #### Table 3: 5-Fold Cross-Validation results for Kannada language.
 C-1, C-2, C-3, and C-4 refer to Class 1 (Coastal), Class 2 (North), Class 3 (South), and Class 4 (Uttara-Kannada), respectively.
-P, R, F1, and Acc denote Precision, Recall, F1 Score, and Accuracy.
+P, R, and F1 denote Precision, Recall, and F1 Score.

 | Fold    | Accuracy | C-1 P | C-1 R  | C-1 F1 | C-2 P | C-2 R | C-2 F1 | C-3 P | C-3 R | C-3 F1 | C-4 P | C-4 R | C-4 F1 |
 |---------|----------|-------|--------|--------|--------|-------|--------|-------|-------|--------|-------|-------|--------|